David J. Hayes

 Jessica Bell is an experienced attorney dedicated to promoting the public interest in the environmental and energy sectors.
 Immediately prior to joining the Center, she was an associate at Spiegel & McDiarmid LLP, where she advocated for municipal utilities before state and federal agencies and courts.
 Before entering private practice, she was an honors fellow in the Office of General Counsel of the U.S. Environmental Protection Agency, focusing on legal issues related to research and development, pesticides and toxics, and implementation of federal environmental laws in Indian Country.
 She also served as a law clerk to the Honorable Andrew M. Mead of the Maine Supreme Judicial Court.
 Bell graduated from Wellesley College cum laude with a BA in chemistry and earned a JD with academic honors from the Columbia University School of Law.
 During law school, she served on the board of the Human Rights Law Review and completed internships at the State of Alaska Department of Law and the U.S. Department of Justice.

-Stephen Read is a research and communications professional who previously worked as a communications consultant in electoral politics.
-Before moving to the East Coast, Read gained experience in communications, public policy and legal research through internships with Democrats Abroad, the California State Legislature and the California Superior Court.
-Read is a San Francisco native and a graduate of the University of California, Santa Barbara, where he majored in environmental studies and political science, and served on the board of several student organizations, including as president of the university's chapter of the Pi Sigma Alpha Political Science Honor Society.
-He is most passionate about public lands management, wilderness preservation and wildlife protection, and is an avid urban and landscape photographer.
+Stephen Read is a public policy and communications professional with a focus on environmental, climate and conservation issues.
+Prior to joining the State Impact Center in November 2018, Read worked as a communications consultant in electoral politics.
+Read got his start in Washington, D.C., as an intern for Congressman Eric Swalwell (D-CA); before his stint on Capitol Hill, Read gained experience in communications, public policy and legal research through internships with Democrats Abroad, the California State Legislature and the California Superior Court.
+Read is a San Francisco native, and graduated with highest honors from the University of California, Santa Barbara, where he majored in environmental studies and political science and served on the boards of several student organizations, including as president of the university's chapter of the Pi Sigma Alpha National Political Science Honor Society.
+Read is most passionate about protecting wildlife and wild places, and is an avid hiker, camper, road-tripper, and outdoor photographer.